AgoraLab/agora-chat-uikit/android/1 - overview/product-features.md

 This section covers specific features related to managing conversations.

-### Conversation read receipt
+### Conversation marked as read

-Conversation read receipt shows whether the user has read a conversation with unread messages.
-The user can swipe a conversation left/right or long-press it to open a context menu and set the conversation as read.
+Shows whether the user has read a conversation with unread messages.
+The user can swipe a conversation left/right or long-press it to open a context menu and mark the conversation as read.

 ### Pin a conversation